mpcasiano/esmAPI/README.md

 ### Sign in
 > `POST` https://esm-api.herokuapp.com/api/signin
-* Users log in to the app
+* Log in to the app
 * Returns a token

     `Headers` Content-Type: application/json